*Classes are subject to change

 Comic Movement Through Skits

-Learn fun new cartoon style movements that add to every performance!
-We will add those movements to classic skits so that you can go home with scripts and new skills.
+Learn fun new cartoon-style movements that add to every performance!
+We will explore ways that you can take exaggerated clown movements over the top so that you can bring them back down to whatever scale is appropriate for the occasion.
+Then, we will add those movements to classic skits so that you can go home with scripts and new skills.

 Finding Your Clown Character